Caching RxJS streams into Web Storage

 Web Storage Providers

-The following is going to be slightly more difficult.
-We need to store our data using Web Storage (Session and Local), but our data needs to serializable, and therefore, to be extracted from the Observable and stored as JSON.
+Problem: the data needs to serializable, and therefore, to be extracted from the Observable and stored as stringified JSON.

 set(